anuragShingare30/NextJs_Guide/Nextjs.md

 // WHENEVER WE MAKE CHANGES IN OUR SCHEMA RUN THE FOLLOWING CODE := npx prisma migrate dev

+// WHENEVER WE DEPLOY AND MIGRATE OUR DATABASE ON SUPABASE.
+FOR MIGRATION CHANGES RUN, npx prisma migrate dev --preview-feature

 // Prisma Studio is a visual editor for the data in your database.